home-assistant/home-assistant.io/source/_integrations/flexmeasures.markdown

 It supports sending descriptions of energy flexibility and preference for activation between a Resource Manager (RM) and a Customer Energy Manager (CEM).

 This integration allows running HomeAssistant as a CEM, by receiving and sending S2 messages with websockets and using FlexMeasures to optimize device activation.
-That way, users can change the control type of a resource manager in HA interface.
+That way, users can change the control type of a resource manager in Home Assistant.

 ## Changing the control type